AnzeMarinko/Civilizacije/README.md

 collected histograms for each of parameters
 * `moments.txt` and `lin-moments.txt` with all linearly or logarithmically
 collected histograms transformed to moment space for each of parameters
+* `invalid-parameters.txt` is list of parameters that gave invalid input data (more than 5 % of probability grater than 10^15 years)

 Moments are central mathematical moments.
 First moment is mean and second moment is variance.
 We can make histograms in linear or